 Bhakhri is a crispy slightly salty almost biscuit like Indian bread which can be eaten with any curry.
 It’s salty and crispy and tastes good hot or cold.
 I have posted a recipe for these bhakhris with ajwain (carom seeds) a few years ago.
-However when I am feeling a little under the weather, and do not enjoy any food, I make these bhakhris with the addition of some chick pea flour to the chappati flour to make the bhakhris firm and crispy.
+However when I am feeling a little under the weather, and do not enjoy any food so I made these bhakhris with the addition of some chick pea flour to the chappati flour to make the bhakhris firm and crispy.

 INGREDIENTS for 6 BHAKHRIS